Gabriele Mandel

-Gabriele Mandel (12 February 1924 in Bologna - 1 July 2010 in Milan) was an Italian islamist, psychologist, writer, and artist of Afghan descent.
-He was also known by the names of Gabriele Mandel Khān and Gabriele Sugana.
-He was also a Sufi guide (shaikh) in the Jerrahi Order.
+Gabriele Mandel (12 February 1924 in Bologna – 1 July 2010 in Milan) was an Italian Islamist, psychologist, writer, and artist of Afghan descent.
+He was also known as Gabriele Mandel Khān and as Gabriele Sugana.

+Mandel was a Sufi guide (shaikh), of the Jerrahi Order.

 Early life and education

-Mandel was the son of the Sufi and historian Yusuf Roberto Mandel (of Turco-Afghan descent) and of the Jewish Writer Carlotta Rimini.
+Mandel was the son of the Jewish writer Carlotta Rimini and the Sufi and historian Yusuf Roberto Mandel (of Turco-Afghan descent).
 His godfather was the poet Gabriele D'Annunzio.
 A Muslim, Mandel promoted interfaith dialogue and peace-building throughout his life.

 In his youth Mandel studied music at the Conservatory of Vicenza, graduating in violin and harmony.
 After WWII (during which, along with his father, he was imprisoned and tortured by Nazis) he studied classical languages and literature and did extensive archaeological field research in India and in the Middle East, which he subsequently published.
 Later he developed scientific interests and graduated first in psychology and then as a medical doctor at the Faculty of Medicine of Pavia.